balena-io-examples/nvidia-x86/README.md

 # nvidia-x86 on balena
 Example of using an Nvidia GPU in an x86 device on the balena platform.
-(Work in progress... ) See the accompanying blog post (coming soon) for more details!
+See the accompanying blog post (coming soon) for more details!

 Note that although these examples should work as-is, the resulting images are quite large and should be optimized for your particular use case.
 One possibility is to utilize [multistage builds](https://www.balena.io/docs/learn/deploy/build-optimization/#multi-stage-builds) to reduce the size of your containers.
 Below is a summary of the containers in this project, with all of the details following in the next section.